Benjamin Disraeli: Popular culture

-Depiction in 19th- and early 20th-century culture

 Historian Michael Diamond asserts that for British music hall patrons in the 1880s and 1890s, "xenophobia and pride in empire" were reflected in the halls' most popular political heroes: all were Conservatives and Disraeli stood out above all, even decades after his death, while Gladstone was used as a villain.
 Film historian Roy Armes has argued that historical films helped maintain the political status quo in Britain in the 1920s and 1930s by imposing an establishment viewpoint that emphasized the greatness of monarchy, empire, and tradition.
-The films created "a facsimile world where existing values were invariably validated by events in the film and where all discord could be turned into harmony by an acceptance of the status quo."
+The films created "a facsimile world where existing values were invariably validated by events in the film and where all discord could be turned into harmony by an acceptance of the status quo".

 Steven Fielding has argued that Disraeli was an especially popular film hero: "historical dramas favoured Disraeli over Gladstone and, more substantively, promulgated an essentially deferential view of democratic leadership."
 Stage and screen actor George Arliss was known for his portrayals of Disraeli, winning the Academy Award for Best Actor for 1929's Disraeli.
 Fielding says Arliss "personified the kind of paternalistic, kindly, homely statesmanship that appealed to a significant proportion of the cinema audience ...
 Even workers attending Labour party meetings deferred to leaders with an elevated social background who showed they cared."

-Later 20th-century depictions

-John Gielgud portrayed Disraeli in 1941, in Thorold Dickinson's morale-boosting film The Prime Minister, which followed the politician from age 30 to 70.
+John Gielgud portrayed Disraeli in 1941, in Thorold Dickinson's morale-boosting film The Prime Minister, which followed the politician from the age of 30 to that of 70.

-Alec Guinness portrayed him in The Mudlark (1950), a film which included a memorable scene where Guinness delivered an uninterrupted seven-minute speech in Parliament.
+Alec Guinness portrayed him in The Mudlark (1950).

 Ian McShane starred in the four-part 1978 ATV miniseries Disraeli: Portrait of a Romantic, written by David Butler.
-It was presented in the U.S. on PBS's Masterpiece Theatre in 1980 and was nominated for the Emmy Award for Outstanding Limited Series.
+Presented in the U.S. on PBS's Masterpiece Theatre in 1980, it was nominated for the Emmy Award for Outstanding Limited Series.

-Richard Pasco played the role of Disraeli in the ITV series "Number 10" in 1983.
+Richard Pasco played Disraeli in the ITV series Number 10 in 1983.

-In the 1997 film Mrs Brown, depicting the relationship between Queen Victoria and her servant John Brown, the role of Disraeli was played by Antony Sher.
+In the 1997 film Mrs Brown, Disraeli was played by Antony Sher.